azurecitadel/azurecitadel/content/terraform/environments/cloud_shell.md

 ## Overview

-Azure Cloud Shell is a browser-based shell that provides access to various tools and services for managing Azure resources, and includes common binaries including git, az, jq and terraform.
+Azure Cloud Shell is a browser-based shell that provides access to various tools and services for managing Azure resources, and includes common binaries including git, az, jq and terraform in its container image.

-The Cloud Shell is ideal for quick demos, small test and dev projects, or for training groups as the barrier for entry is so low.
-Many of the labs on this site assume Cloud Shell as it reduces the pre-reqs to almost nothing.
+The Cloud Shell is ideal for quick demos, small test and dev projects, or for training groups.
+Many of the labs on this site assume Cloud Shell as it simplifies the pre-reqs.

 Pros:

-- Azure Cloud Shell automatically has the latest version of Terraform installed.
-You don't have to worry about downloading, installing, or updating Terraform on your local machine.
+- Cloud Shell includes a recent version of Terraform
-- Azure Cloud Shell automatically uses information from the current Azure subscription.
-You don't have to configure or authenticate Terraform to access your Azure resources.
+- Cloud Shell will automatically authenticate
-- Azure Cloud Shell saves the Terraform state file in highly available Azure Storage.
-You don't have to manage or backup the state file locally or on a remote server.
+- Cloud Shell saves the state file in Azure Storage blob
-- Azure Cloud Shell features the Monaco editor which includes syntax highlighting for Hashicorp Configuration Language (HCL) format files.
+- Cloud Shell has the Monaco editor, with syntax highlighting for HCL files

 Cons:

-- Single user only; not designed for teams.
+- Single user only; not designed for teams
-- No control over Terraform version as the binary is part of the Cloud Shell container image.
+- No control over Terraform version
-- No sudo capability.
+- No sudo

-These are just some of the advantages of using Azure Cloud Shell for running Terraform.
-To learn more about how to configure and use Terraform in Azure Cloud Shell, read on.
+- Unsuited to long sessions due to timeouts

 ## Accessing Cloud Shell

-You can access the Azure Cloud Shell in multiple ways, most commonly via **`>_`** icon at the top of the Azure portal or via <https://shell.azure.com>.
+Access the Azure Cloud Shell via **`>_`** at the top of the Azure portal or via <https://shell.azure.com>.

 1. Open [Cloud Shell](https://shell.azure.com)

     These labs assume the Bash experience.

-    If you are using Cloud Shell for the first time then you will be prompted to create the Azure Storage Account used for persisting the home directory and cloudshell mount.
+    Upon first use, you'll be prompted to create the Storage Account used to persist the home directory and cloudshell mount.

 1. Check your subscription context.